lunanfoldomics/Cinnamon-GUI/README.md

 ### Installation
-1. Download the latest version of CINNAMON-GUI from our [official repository](https://github.com/lunanfoldomics/Cinnamon-GUI/).
+1. Download the latest version of CINNAMON-GUI from our official repository (https://github.com/lunanfoldomics/Cinnamon-GUI/).
 2. Follow the installation guide provided in this `README.md` document to set up the software on your system.